What Makes a Classic?

 In my teen years, conformity was still an cultural expectation, and escape to Middle Earth, where the Bagginses could let the Took side of their characters free them to find magic, was a tremendous vindication for those of us struggling to express our individualism.
 Also exciting was Faramir’s existence as a kind of Robin Hood outside of his father’s repressive traditionalism—and then there were Legolas and Gimli, making friends and appreciating one another’s culture despite racial differences.
 Finally, of course, there was Eowyn’s spectacular escape from the role of women, to find heroism in her Dernhelm guise.
 A very subversive book to a young reader in the early sixties.

 Not that subversion is the only clue to what makes a book a favorite to be reread again and again.
-It's one of many clues.
+It’s one of many clues.
 Good books are seldom about one thing.
 But the point was about subversion, and I think subversion of unexamined assumptions is important.
-Constructive subversion is a clue toward solving the mystery of understanding where we've been, where we are going now, and where we might go.
+Constructive subversion is a clue toward solving the mystery of understanding where we’ve been, where we are going now, and where we might go.
 Subversion for the sake of shock or destruction exploits ugliness for the sake of shock value, for the extra cash.
-There's no doubt that ugliness sells—in books, in movies, on TV, and in the news.
-Works that seem to have been made just to evoke shock in order to pander to the human taste for the ugly seem quaint now as various media try to find Newer!
-Better!
-Nastier! ways to shock people—and the ones of thirty years ago are either forgotten or laughed at as dated.
-They certainly don't lead to insight.
+There’s no doubt that ugliness sells—in books, in movies, on TV, and in the news.
+I see few of them becoming classics, books people reread over lifetimes–generations.